Hoverbear/hoverbear.org/_posts/2014-09-29-init-runlevels-and-targets.md

 title: "Init - Runlevels and Targets"

 tags:
- - Init
   - Tutorials
- - CSC499
 ---

 In this post, we'll look at how runlevels work in two major init systems, systemd and OpenRC.
-If you're interested in trying out systemd, I'd suggest using an [Arch Linux Live ISO](https://www.archlinux.org/download/).
+If you're interested in trying out `systemd`, I'd suggest using an [Arch Linux Live ISO](https://www.archlinux.org/download/).
 For those interested in trying OpenRC, check out [Funtoo](http://www.funtoo.org/Funtoo_Linux_Installation).
 Both of these will work great in your favorite virtualization solution.

 # OpenRC